ljjTYJR/PapersReading/Point_Set_Registration.md

   - Summary
     - The method is the extension of MB-ICP to 3D space.
 The method define the distance of two points as the norm of the transformation parameter $||q||$, and depending on this to find the closest corresponding point.

   - Pros and cons
     - More robust and precise.
     - Much computation cost in each iteration.

+  - Comments:

+    > Occupancy Voxel Metric Based Iterative Closest Point for Position Tracking in 3D Environments
+    >
+    > describes it in detail.

 - **Sparse Iterative Closest Point** **(Sparse ICP)** :heavy_check_mark: